sturlabragason/terraform_state_artifact/README.md

 openssl enc -aes-256-cbc -k <secret> -P -md sha256 -pbkdf2
 ```
 Replace `<secret>` with some password.
-Copy the key from the output and use it as a GitHub secret named `TF-STATE-PASSPHRASE`.
+Copy the key from the output and use it as a GitHub secret named `TF_STATE_PASSPHRASE`.

 ## Inputs